 All fieldwork planning must include arranging insurance, writing a field risk assessment and giving your contact details.
-Fieldwork abroad also needs a contact in the host country to comply with BS 8848 regulations.
-Students must also have these documents agreed by their supervisor.
-Supervisors are responsible for seeing these are in place at the planning stage for all their research students as well as for their own fieldwork.
+Supervisors are responsible for seeing these documents are in place at the planning stage for all their research students as well as for their own fieldwork.